 - Next to a metadata field (Client, Project, Subject, or Domain), click the Predefined values icon.
 The Predefined values window appears, for that metadata field.

 What can you do?

 - Type a value in the text box at the top.

 - Repeat this until all predefined values are on the list.

-Selected descriptive field only: These values are there for one descriptive field only.
+Selected metadata field only: These values are there for one metadata field only.
 This is the one where you clicked the Predefined values icon.
-The other descriptive fields can have an entirely different list, or no list at all.
+The other metadata fields can have an entirely different list, or no list at all.

 - To correct a value: Click the value on the list.
 Edit it in the text box at the top.
 Click Replace.

 - To remove a value: Click the value on the list.
 Click Delete.